Personal Immigration

 As of the date of the application, the property must be held in the name of the applicant, the sponsor/partner, or both jointly.

-You may find our previous article on property rental income useful.
+You may find our previous article on Property Rental Income and the Partner Visa Financial Requirement useful.

 10. Category E: Meeting Financial Requirements with Pension Income